kyma-project/test-infra/prow/cluster/resources/external-secrets/README.md

 # External Secrets Checker

-External Secrets Checker checks if all External Secrets have synchronized succesfully, and if all Secrets have corresponding External Secrets.
+External Secrets Checker checks if all External Secrets synchronized successfully, and if all Secrets have corresponding External Secrets.

 It can be installed with the `kubectl apply -f external_secrets_checker_prow.yaml` command.